If you buy something through my links, I may earn an affiliate commission, at no cost to you. For more information, read the full disclosure here.

 There are different perfume categories, subfamilies, sizes, etc., but I don’t want to overwhelm you right away.
 Let me start by sharing the 7 different types of perfume we’re going to talk about in this post:

 - Body Mists

-I’m going to teach you everything about every single type of perfume, what it is, what the pros and cons are, which perfume the most long-lasting is, why perfume smells different on everyone, and so much more!
+I’m going to teach you everything you need to know about each type of perfume, including what it is, what the pros and cons are, which perfume is the longest-lasting, why perfume smells different on everyone, and so much more!

-So if you’re curious to learn the basics so it’s easier to pick a perfume that fits your preferences, keep reading.
+If you’re curious to learn the basics so that it’s easier to pick a perfume that matches your preferences, keep reading.
 Once you get to know that 7 types of perfumes, you can then learn about the different fragrance families and fragrance notes.

-After reading all the posts, I promise you will know everything about perfumes, and picking your next favorite fragrance will be a breeze!
+After you read through all three posts, I promise you will know everything there is to know about perfumes, and picking your next favorite fragrance will be a breeze!

 Fragrance VS Perfume: Is It The Same?

 When you’re exploring the world of scents, you’ll often come across two terms – fragrance and perfume.
 While these terms are frequently used interchangeably, they’re two very different things.
 So let’s dive in to understand what sets them apart.